-- Where people follow predictable routes, sheep habituate more easily to the presence of visitors.
-Clear way-marking can be used to encourage visitors to use the trail and other preferred routes over spreading room. - 5.14 Signs may be used if necessary during the lambing period to remind visitors of the national requirement to keep dogs on a short lead in the vicinity of livestock and to explain the threat that dogs may represent to heavily pregnant ewes or young lambs, and the need to leave young lambs alone because of the risk of rejection or separation from the ewe. - .15 Temporary signs may also be used during the handling or gathering operations to ask visitors to keep to the trail and/or other preferred routes.
-Such requests for cooperation will usually be sufficient to prevent disruption, even though the public are not obliged to obey such requests. - 16 Where the behaviour of a particular ram concerns the keeper, it will normally be sufficient for signs to request visitors not to approach it. - 7 It may also be possible for the land manager to consider positioning water and food supplements to encourage the sheep to use less visited areas, or to use suitable alternative land to graze the sheep during lambing and other sensitive periods.
-We will discuss these possibilities with the land manager where appropriate as part of the suite of possible options.
+Where people follow predictable routes, sheep habituate more easily to the presence of 8.4.13 visitors.
+Clear way-marking can be used to encourage visitors to use the trail and other preferred routes over spreading room.

+- 8.4.14 Signs may be used if necessary during the lambing period to remind visitors of the national requirement to keep dogs on a short lead in the vicinity of livestock and to explain the threat that dogs may represent to heavily pregnant ewes or young lambs, and the need to leave young lambs alone because of the risk of rejection or separation from the ewe. - 8.4.15 Temporary signs may also be used during the handling or gathering operations to ask visitors to keep to the trail and/or other preferred routes.
+Such requests for co-operation will usually be sufficient to prevent disruption, even though the public are not obliged to obey such requests. - 8.4.16 Where the behaviour of a particular ram concerns the keeper, it will normally be sufficient for signs to request visitors not to approach it. - 8.4.17 It may also be possible to position water and food supplements to encourage the sheep to use less visited areas, or to find suitable alternative land to graze the sheep during lambing and other sensitive periods.
+We will discuss these possibilities with the land manager where appropriate.

-- 18 The national requirements with respect to dog control will limit the need for directions in relation to the concerns above. - 19 Directions are unlikely to be necessary to prevent danger to the public from rams provided that there are warning signs to alert the public to the danger. - In relation to the other issues affecting sheep, directions are unlikely to be necessary on sites larger than 15 hectares unless visitor use is unusually high and spread across the site.
-If the trail passes through smaller enclosures that will be used: - for periodic gathering or handling; or - by heavily pregnant ewes or ewes with young lambs at foot, - we will consider whether to use directions as an additional measure. - 1 In these circumstances we will typically use directions to restrict visitors to the trail and/or other preferred routes during the sensitive period.
+- 8.4.18 The national requirements with respect to dog control will limit the need for directions in relation to the concerns above. - 8.4.19 Directions are unlikely to be necessary to prevent danger to the public from rams provided that there are warning signs to alert the public to the danger. - 8.4.20 In relation to the other issues affecting sheep, directions are unlikely to be necessary on sites larger than 15 hectares unless visitor use is unusually high and spread across the site.
+If the trail passes through smaller enclosures that will be used: - for periodic gathering or handling; or - by heavily pregnant ewes or ewes with young lambs at foot, - we will consider whether to use directions as an additional measure. - 8.4.21 In these circumstances we will typically use directions to restrict visitors to the trail and/or other preferred routes during the sensitive period.

-Animals (where not covered elsewhere)
+8.5 Animals (where not covered elsewhere)

-- There is widespread public access on land grazed by farm animals and the two uses are generally compatible.
+- 8.5.1 There is widespread public access on land grazed by farm animals and the two uses are generally compatible.
 Where there are concerns, these vary according to the type of animal kept on the land.
 Common types of livestock such as cattle and sheep are considered in separate sections.
-This section explains our approach to concerns about access around other animals not covered elsewhere, for example pigs or poultry. - 2 Any buildings used for housing animals (and their curtilage) will be excepted from coastal access rights, as will land covered by pens used for the temporary reception or detention of livestock.
-There are also relevant legal requirements in relation to dogs (see figure 21).
+This section explains our approach to concerns about access around other animals not covered elsewhere, for example pigs or poultry. - 8.5.2 Any buildings used for housing animals (and their curtilage) will be excepted from coastal access rights, as will land covered by pens used for the temporary reception or detention of livestock.
+There are also relevant legal requirements in relation to dogs (see Figure 20).
 These provisions will help to address some concerns.

-.5.3 Concerns may relate to public safety, disturbance to animals or both.
+8.5.3 Concerns may relate to public safety, disturbance to animals or both.
 Concerns relating to animal diseases are considered separately in section 8.6.

-8.5.4 Figure 21 summarises the factors which are likely to influence our decision as to whether any intervention is necessary for either reason.
+8.5.4 Figure 20 summarises the factors which are likely to influence our decision as to whether any intervention is necessary for either reason.